 This can be particularly challenging for highly emotional men.

-They must understand that, just like cooling-off periods in business, they ought to give themselves adequate time to reach optimal decisions that’ll serve their welfare in the long run.
+They must understand that, just like cooling-off periods in business exist, they ought to give themselves adequate time to reach optimal decisions that will serve their welfare in the long run.

 4. They don’t make you feel insignificant.